If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 - Stand close to the pulley with your body upright, your shoulders pulled back.

-- Exhale as you pull the bar up the front of your body until it reaches the level of your lower or middle chest.
+- Exhale as you pull the bar up the front of your body until it reaches your lower or middle chest level.

 14. Cable Shrug

-It’s one of the best cable exercises for isolating the traps and offers versatility to further improve development.
+Itโs one of the best cable exercises for isolating the traps and offers versatility to improve development further.

 How To Do